Last updated August 2020.

 Language

-- Use community-preferred terms, such as BIPOC (Black, Indigenous, and People of Color), Black (capitalized), and Latinx.
+- Use community-preferred terms, such as BIPOC (Black, Indigenous, and People of Color), Black (capitalized), and Latino/a or Latinx.
 Language evolves, and preferred terms may vary geographically.
-Be sure to confirm the terms you use are up to date and preferred by the communities you’re writing for and about.
-See also “Selected Definitions and Preferred Terms,” below.
+Be sure to confirm that the terms you use are up to date and preferred by the communities you’re writing for and about.

 - Contextualize race: Include the context of racism as a social determinant of health when discussing the impact of HIV on BIPOC and BIPOC communities, and include the context of historical and structural racism in discussions of racial inequity.